 Successful survey research requires best-practice measurement instruments (items, scale, questionnaire, test, index).
 GESIS assists researchers by providing empirically tested measurement instruments in the Open Access Repository for Social and Behavioral Science Measurement Instruments (ZIS) (Zusammenstellung sozialwissenschaftlicher Items und Skalen).
 GESIS is continuously expanding the range of measurement instruments.
 This is done, on the one hand, by documenting survey instruments published in articles of the Measurement Instruments for the Social Sciences (with BMC/Springer Nature as publisher) and, on the other hand, by GESIS itself developing its own measurement instruments.
 In addition, we also advise researchers on the development, validation, and selection of measurement instruments for the social sciences.

-Measuring instruments (items, scale, questionnaire, test, index) are systematically documented and evaluated in ZIS.
+Measurement instruments (item, scale, questionnaire, test, index) are systematically documented and evaluated in ZIS.
 The content of the repository focuses on German and multilingual instruments that can be used in social science surveys in heterogeneous population samples.

 The aims of ZIS are